-Today, we live in a world of smartphone, iPad and laptop.
+Today, we live in a world of smartphones, iPads or tablets and notebooks.
 And all these high tech devices are changing the way we work, play . . . and do business.

 They are changing our lifestyle.